ShobanaG23/ResolverAssessment/README.md

 # ResolverAssessment
-this repo is used for saving all files related to assessment test given from RESOLVER.
+This repo is used for saving all files related to assessment test given from RESOLVER.